 Whether the Garden Bridge will ultimately prove to be an effective investment remains open to question, although the Treasury concludes that the overall case for the project is now weaker than it was in 2014.
 Given that the Garden Bridge business case was produced in line with standard government guidance, this adds fuel to the fire of existing concerns about the way the Government makes decisions on infrastructure.

 It is, however, welcome that the Treasury has published a summary of its reasons for approving new projects at an earlier stage.
 Greater transparency is one reform which should help expose and improve dubious infrastructure decision making.

-This spring, we will publish the first report in our infrastructure programme – a programme of work looking at the way in which the Government makes decisions about infrastructure.
-The first report will focus on several recent infrastructure decisions to illustrate some of the main problems in UK infrastructure decision-making.
+This summer, we will publish the first report in a programme of work looking at the way in which the Government makes decisions about infrastructure.
+The first report will focus on several recent infrastructure decisions, to illustrate some of the main problems in UK infrastructure decision-making.